wingbotai/wingbot/doc/api/Tester.md

 <div id="Tester_respondedWithBlock">&nbsp;</div>

 ### tester.respondedWithBlock(blockName) ⇒ <code>this</code>
-Checks, that a plugin used a block as a responde
+Checks, that a plugin used a block as a response

 **Kind**: instance method of [<code>Tester</code>](#Tester)